Hi, I’m Vyoma!

 Disability Culture

-I value how strong disability self-identity empowers people to engage in collective advocacy, which helps keep disability rights at the center of a healthy democracy.
+My work beyond research is guided by the belief that strong disability self-identity enables collective advocacy and helps sustain disability justice within a healthy democracy.
 Previously, I was a graduate student coordinator for Stanford’s Disability Community (DisCo) Space, where my efforts to engage Stanford students with disability culture both locally and globally were honored with a Stanford Community Impact Award and the James W. Lyons Award for Service.
+I have since remained engaged in disability spaces at Cornell.

 I have also attempted to be an active creator of disability culture.
 My opinion column “Along for the Ride” in the Daily Californian was honored by the California College Media Association and the California News Publishers Association.
 I’ve also written reviews and satire highlighting disability issues in everyday situations.